joshbonnick/pokemon-api/README.md

 ## Importing Pokemon

     This process takes around 90 seconds.
+Either have the queue set to sync or run queue:work

 ```bash
     sail artisan pokemon:import